JenniferMoriarty/SillyClickerGame/README.md

-# StupidClickerGame
+# SillyClickerGame
-A stupid mouse click game using Allegro
+A silly mouse click game using Allegro